 If you’re standing out in your yard right now, looking up at broken or missing shingles on your roof, you’re probably wondering what can be done about them.
 Broken and missing roofing shingles can be caused by a large variety of factors, from storm damage to general aging.
 Regardless of the cause, you likely want to know what to do about them.
-Damaged or missing roofing shingles is not something to ignore.
-They can lead to roofing leaks and other problems quite quickly, especially if rain is on the forecast.
+Damaged or missing roofing shingles are not something to ignore.
+They can lead to roofing leaks and other problems quite quickly, especially if rain is in the forecast.
 They should be taken care of immediately.

 What should you do if your roof has broken or missing shingles?
 There are a few steps to take.